 This is important.
 Books like ours and access to them are not only being judged in the Supreme Court, but in the court of public opinion.

 It’s reckless using your platform and credentials to not only spread, but create misinformation.
-Real LGBTQIA+ people and communities are being seriously harmed with increasing discrimination and violence, the trajectory for the next few years is grim.
+Real LGBTQIA+ people and communities are being seriously harmed with increasing discrimination and violence, and the trajectory for the next few years is grim.

-Words matter, consider using yours more responsibly.
+Words matter.
+Consider using yours more responsibly.